 - One out of five falls causes a serious injury such as broken bones or a head injury

 - More than 95% of hip fractures are caused by falling, usually by falling sideways

 - Falls are the most common cause of traumatic brain injuries (TBI)

-These statistics show that falls are extremely consequential, and are to be taken seriously.
+These statistics show that emergency falls are extremely consequential, and are to be taken seriously.
 The most devastating consequence of falling is a hip fracture.
 Only half of those who experience a hip fracture will fully recover and one in four will completely lose their independence.

 So what happens if your elderly loved ones fall at home?
 How must you handle it?

 Firstly, DO NOT get the person up immediately.
 It is vital that you check whether the person has received any injuries and if they are conscious.
 If they are conscious, check if they are in great distress, and ask where they feel hurt.
 Identify the area of pain, and if visiting a hospital later, let the A&E staff know where the pain is, and what has happened.

 Secondly, check and ask if they can get up.
 If the person can get up, bring a chair near to them to assist them in standing.
 Hold on to them, then carefully and slowly raise them.
 This is vital as another fall might take place if you are not careful.
 Get them to sit on the chair and check to ensure there are no neurological or physical impairments that happened after the fall.
 If they have problems with their eyesight, feel dizzy or weak, feel drowsy or are in severe pain, bring them to a doctor or hospital immediately.
 Consider calling 995 to get an ambulance to bring them to a hospital.
 Do not underestimate the severity of a fall.